 3. Re-employed Pensioners.
 The administrative interpretation of Section 120.209 and 120.309, Ordinance Code, is as follows: When a former employee, who is a pensioner of the System, is re-employed full-time by the City, his/her right to receive a pension payment shall cease while they are employed full-time by the City or eligible agency.
-If they have not received any lump-sum payment (PLOP, BACKDROP or DROP: these elections are irrevocable per code once elected) from the System, they may re-join the Plan.
-All full-time rehired retirees, if in civil service or appointed status, may elect to join the DC Plan.
+If they have not received any lump-sum payment (PLOP, BACKDROP or DROP: these elections are irrevocable per code once elected) from the System, they may re-join the DB Plan.
+All full-time rehired retirees, if in civil service or appointed status, may elect to join the DC Plan if they do not receiver the DB Plan.

 Rehired retirees that rejoin the Plan may be eligible for an updated benefit from the Plan.
-If the new employment period lasts longer than one (1) year, an incremental benefit may be added to the original vested benefit using service time from the new employment and compensation that includes the new employment period (ignoring the period of separation for determination of the average compensation over a consecutive period).
+If the new employment period lasts longer than one (1) year (1) year as defined by credited service), the new benefit will be calculated fresh using 120.206 or 120.306 (and other applicable options except as noted) with the updated credited service and final monthly compensation calculated with no gap in between the original retirement date and the reemployment date.
+If the additional service is less than one (1) year, the rehired retiree will not get an updated benefit and contributions for the additional period will be refunded to the employee. an-incremental benefit may be added to the original vested benefit using service time from the new employment and compensation of the average compensation over a consecutive period).
 If, however, the employment lasts for less than one (1) year, the employee shall be given time service credit for the additional service applied to the salary used to determine his/her original pension upon his/her return to retiree or inactive status.
-This incremental increase will be added to the previously calculated pension benefit.
+Thisincremental increase will be added to the previously calculated pension benefit.